Luckyfriends06/Luckyfriends06/README.md

 ## Welcome to my profile

 Hello everyone.
-My name is Abu, I live in Solo Indonesia.
+My name is Abu, I live in Bekasi Indonesia.
 Thank you for visiting my profile.

 ```python
 import waifu